wadewegner/wadewegner.github.com/content/blog/2021-01-13-mahalo-a-aloha-salesforce.md

 ![image](https://user-images.githubusercontent.com/746259/104526186-ad031000-55b6-11eb-8fc4-17115af3bbb4.png)

 And it’s not even just our extensions, but there’s now an entire ecosystem of developers building tooling for VS Code and Salesforce Developers.
-I continue to believe we made the right call to take advantage of VS Code rather than building our own proprietary IDE.
+I think we did the right thing to take advantage of VS Code rather than building our own proprietary IDE.

-One of the things we did behind the scenes to make this possible was standardize on the Language Server Protocol for providing code completion, navigation, diagnostics, and more, for Salesforce proprietary frameworks/languages like Apex, Visualforce, Lightning, and LWC.

-These investments are paying off with respect to our work on Code Builder, which is the soon-to-come Web IDE.
+Behind the scenes, we standardized on the Language Server Protocol for providing code completion, navigation, diagnostics, and more, for Salesforce proprietary frameworks/languages like Apex, Visualforce, Lightning, and LWC.
+These investments not only supported our use of VS Code, but are now paying off with respect to our work on Code Builder, which is the soon-to-come Web IDE.

 The team is now in the very capable hands of product manager Stephanie Maddox, but distinguished alums include Nate Totten, Dave Carroll, Josh Kaplan, and Greg Wester.
 And I’d be remiss to not call out Nick Chen, one of my favorite people and an incredible engineer and technologist here at Salesforce.
 Nick has had his hands in almost all of the work our teams have done, and we’re better for it!